 - Redesign Queen Street

 - Build a new city library

 - Amplify the sports and entertainment precinct

 - Transform Bow Bowing Creek

 - Deliver Campbelltown Billabong parklands

 - Create South West Sydney community and justice precinct

 - Create CBD vertical education campuses

-- Deliver the Macarthur health, knowledge and innovation district
+- Deliver the Macarthur health, knowledge and innovation district.

 These will support the future community of the Campbelltown LGA.
-The Campbelltown City Centre and Macarthur health and innovation district are highlighted to have mixed use high density living, while Leumeah is noted for mixed-use neighbourhoods with a green parkland setting and a mixed-use urban uses.
+The Campbelltown City Centre and Macarthur health and innovation district are highlighted to have mixed use high density living, while Leumeah is noted for mixed-use neighbourhoods with a green parkland setting.